Flood insurance resources + what you need to know

 Understand what you’re covered for — and where you might need more protection

 Navigating the complexities of flood insurance can be difficult.
 That’s why it’s important to work with an insurance professional who understands the industry and can assess your unique policy needs.
-Our VIU by HUB Advisory Team can review flood maps for your area, so you’re equipped to make the right policy choices for you and your family based on location, limits and other key factors.
+Our VIU by HUB Advisory Team can review flood maps for your area, so you’re equipped to make the right policy choices for you and your family, including your furry family, based on location, limits and other key factors.

 When getting ready to speak with an advisor, take a look at the NFIP’s Flood Insurance Rate Maps (FIRM), which provides an overview of flood risk assessment for communities in high, moderate-to-low and even undetermined risk areas.
 With a clearer understanding, you can then discuss augmenting your homeowners policy with flood insurance that’s tailored to you.